When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
-It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. is primarily based on the clinical examination and the dog’s medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
-The veterinarian will look for potential triggers, such as recent vaccinations, medications, or insect bites.
+It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. is primarily based on the clinical examination and the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. of the dog.
+The veterinarian will look for possible triggers, such as recent vaccinations, medications, or insect bites.

 In some cases, an allergy testAn allergy test is a method for the diagnosis of allergic reactions.
 The body is exposed to various allergens to identify which substances trigger an allergic reaction. may be considered to identify the specific allergenAn allergen is a substance that can trigger an allergic reaction in sensitized individuals.
 These reactions vary in intensity and can range from mild symptoms to severe, life-threatening conditions. that triggered the anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
 It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention..
 However, this is often only possible after the dog has been stabilized.